FlorentinJonckans/How-to-initialize-an-Angular-project/README.md

 <footer></footer>
 ```

-Thank you for following this guide until the end, do not hesitate to share this guide if you liked it and follow me.
+Thank you for following this guide until the end, do not hesitate to share this guide with everyone you know if you liked it and follow me.